Prophet Inequalities for I.I.D. Random Variables from an Unknown Distribution: Sublinear Number of Samples

-With \lemref{lem:structure1} at hand it is not difficult to prove \thmref{thm:upper}.
-For any stopping rule and an appropriate value of $\epsilon$, we identify a stopping rule~$\vr$ with the same performance guarantee that is $\epsilon$-value oblivious on an infinite set $V\subseteq \N$.
-We then define a distribution~$F$ with finite support~$S \subseteq V$ such that (i)~there is a large gap between the largest and second-largest elements of~$S$, (ii)~$n$ independent draws from~$F$ are pairwise distinct with probability close to~$1$, (iii)~$\vr$ is $\eps$-value-oblivious on $S$, and (iv)~the performance guarantee of~$\vr$ on the distribution is dominated by the probability of selecting the largest element of~$S$.
+With \autoref{lem:structure1} at hand it is not difficult to prove \autoref{thm:upper}.
+For any $(0,n)$-stopping rule and an appropriate value of $\varepsilon$, we identify a $(0,n)$-stopping rule~$\vr$ with the same performance guarantee that is $\varepsilon$-value-oblivious on an infinite set $V\subseteq \N$.
+We then define a distribution~$F$ with finite support~$S \subseteq V$ such that (i)~there is a large gap between the largest and second-largest elements of~$S$, (ii)~$n$ independent draws from~$F$ are pairwise distinct with probability close to~$1$, (iii)~$\vr$ is $\varepsilon$-value-oblivious on $S$, and (iv)~the performance guarantee of~$\vr$ on the distribution is dominated by the probability of selecting the largest element of~$S$.
 By~(i) and~(ii) the prophet problem for the unknown distribution~$F$ is then equivalent up to a small error to a secretary problem, and by~(iii) and~(iv)~$\vr$ behaves on~$F$ essentially like a stopping rule for the secretary problem.
-A performance guarantee for~$\vr$ of more than $1/e$ would thus contradict the optimality of this bound for the secretary problem. \begin{proof}[Proof of \thmref{thm:upper}] Consider a $(0,n)$-stopping rule with performance guarantee$1/e+\delta$.
-Set $\eps=1/n^2$.
-By \lemref{lem:structure1} there exists a stopping rule~$\vr$ with performance guarantee~$1/e+\delta$ and an infinite set $V\subseteq\mathbb{N}$ on which~$\vr$ is $\eps$-value-oblivious.
+A performance guarantee for~$\vr$ of more than $1/e$ would thus contradict the optimality of this bound for the secretary problem. \begin{proof}[Proof of \autoref{thm:upper}] It suffices to show that the guarantee of any $(0,n)$-stopping rule is bounded from above by $1/e+o(1)$, where implicitly $n\rightarrow\infty$.
+To this end consider an arbitrary $(0,n)$-stopping rule with guarantee $\alpha$.
+Let $\varepsilon=1/n^2$.
+By \autoref{lem:structure1} there then exists a $(0,n)$-stopping rule~$\vr$ with guarantee~$\alpha$ and an infinite set $V\subseteq\N$ on which~$\vr$ is $\varepsilon$-value-oblivious.
 Denote by $\tau$ the stopping time of~$\vr$.
 Let $v_1,\dots,v_{n^3},u\in V$ be pairwise distinct such that $u\geq n^3\max\{v_1,\dots,v_{n^3}\}$.
 For each $i\in[n]$, let

 We proceed to bound $\EE[\max\{X_1,\dots,X_n\}]$ from below and $\EE[X_\tau]$ from above.
 For $i\in[n]$, let $X_{(i)}$ denote the $i$th order statistic of $X_1,\dots,X_n$, such that $X_{(n)}=\max\{X_1,\dots,X_n\}$.
 Then